List of 9-1-1 characters: Edmundo Diaz

 Edmundo "Eddie" Diaz (Ryan Guzman) (season 2 – present) is a firefighter and Christopher's father.
 A Texas native, he served in the United States Army as a combat medic and moved to Los Angeles after being discharged, joining the 118 fresh out of the academy.
 He served in Afghanistan and his combat experience is shown through his ability to think quickly on his feet even under duress with minimal back-up.
 He married his high school sweetheart, Shannon, and had a son named Christopher when they were both 19.
 In his origin episode, "Eddie Begins", he discovers their son has cerebral palsy and he re-enlists for another tour in 2013.
 This causes a strain on his marriage, which was already having issues but Eddie left anyways, saying it was to provide for the family.
 Shannon was left to raise their son alone while Eddie was deployed, which put a lot of stress on her.
 When he returned, Shannon left Texas to take care of her sick mom in California as well as escape her marital issues with Eddie.
-She still didn't return when her mom died and was MIA for two years, leaving Eddie to raise Christopher alone.
+She still did not return when her mom died and was MIA for two years, leaving Eddie to raise Christopher alone.
 His relationship with his own parents was rocky at best, as they viewed Eddie incapable of taking care of his son.
 They insisted Christopher live with them for consistency, which causes Eddie to storm out mid-argument.
 He decides to move to Los Angeles to escape them, taking Christopher with him.
 Upon entering the 118, Eddie fits right in with the team, much to Buck's jealousy.
-He assures Buck there's no need for them to be at odds, and they eventually earn each other's respect during one of their first calls together.
+He assures Buck there is no need for them to be at odds, and they eventually earn each other's respect during one of their first calls together.
 Eddie struggles to juggle the life of a single dad to a kid with special needs, as well as the long work hours as a firefighter.
-Buck introduces him to Carla Price, the home nurse of Abby Clark's late mother, Patricia, and she becomes a nanny and friend for the Diazes.
+Buck introduces him to Carla Price, the home health nurse of Abby Clark's late mother, Patricia, and she becomes a home health aid and friend for the Diazes.